Bees and Wasps

 - Don't feed native animals or birds.

-- If you spot a den, contact Local Laws for advice – contact details below.
+- If you spot a den, contact Council on the number below for advice.

 - Make sure chickens, ducks, rabbits and guinea pigs are secured in a roofed enclosure at night.